RadicalResearchLLC/WarehouseMap/WarehouseCITY/readme.md

 Parcel areas as reported in the assessor databases include total square footage of the parcel footprint.
 Warehouse building space footprints are unlikely to use the full parcel and often require space for parking lots, loading bays, and setbacks that will result in an over-estimate of warehouse square footage.
 Our default estimate for building floor space is a floor-area ratio (**FAR**) of **0.55**, which is consistent with industrial zoning in some jurisdictions in Riverside County.

-Planned and approved warehouses are based on a review of [CEQANET](https://ceqanet.opr.ca.gov/Search/Advanced) industrial projects with MND or EIR documentation from 2020 through 2023 for each of the four counties.
-Polygons for these projects may be individual warehouses (typical for projects under 400,000 square feet) or warehouse complexes (multiple warehouses - typical for projects with more than 1.5 million square feet).
-Planned and approved warehouse projects include projects available that are undergoing CEQA review, have been approved, and under construction projects.
-This portion of the dataset is a comprehensive look at the regional warehouse growth areas, but individual projects may be rejected or not get built depending on market conditions.

 Default truck trip estimates are based on South Coast Air Quality Management District indirect warehouse source rule requirements for warehouses greater than 100,000 sq.ft. without truck trip counts [Rule 2305](http://www.aqmd.gov/docs/default-source/rule-book/reg-xxiii/r2305.pdf?sfvrsn=15).
 The alpha version of the dashboard uses the default weighted truck trip rate of 0.67 heavy duty truck trips per thousand sq.ft of building space from Rule 2305.
 As noted earlier, the assessor database sq.ft. for the parcel has a 0.55 multiplier to the parcel area to estimate the indoor building area.
 Thus, the calculation for truck trips is shown below.